 - Select one of their photos from Facebook

-Check out this demo to get an idea of what your own contest could look like:
+Check out this template to get an idea of what your own contest could look like:

 In addition to these Facebook actions, when you use Gleam to run your contest you will also be able to drive an array of other powerful actions such as website visits, interaction on other social media platforms such as Instagram, Twitter and YouTube, newsletter subscriptions, viral shares and much more.